awgrover/every-py/README.md

             last_time = time.monotonic()
             ...do something...

+I've turned that into a pattern via a class.

 (this is based on a c++ version I've written for Arduino)

 ## Prerequisites

-This was written for python-3, and the standard libraries.
+This was written for python 3, and the standard libraries.
 It is specifically targetted to Adafruit's [circuitpython](https://circuitpython.org/) (a derivative of micropython).

 ## Installation